isaac10-doc/isaac10_apidoc_v1/source/includes/08_more_functions_merchant/_01_create_billitem.md

 <aside class="success">
-Before the function request, you must <a href= "#merchant-authentication"> authenticate yourself</a>.
+Before making the function call, you must <a href= "#merchant-authentication"> authenticate yourself</a>.
 </aside>

 ### Validation